+9.0 Objectives

-- Objectives 9.0 9.1 Introduction
+9.1 Introduction

-- 9.2 History and Organisation
+- 9.2 History and Organization

 - 9.3 Security

-- Tariff coordination process 9.4
+- 9.4 Tariff coordination process

 - 9.5 Summary

-- Answer to check your progress 9.6
+- 9.6 Answer to check your progress

 - 9.7 Suggested Readings

-- Review Questions 9.8
+- 9.8 Review Questions

 - 9.9 Glossary

-- explain the role and importance of IATA and ICAO in development of Air Transport Industry; - familiarise yourself with various types of tourism organizations; and - discuss the functions and relevance of some of these organizations.
+- Explain the role and importance of IATA and ICAO in development of Air Transport Industry; - Familiarize yourself with various types of tourism organizations; and - Discuss the functions and relevance of some of these organizations.

-The International Air Transport Association-lATA is the world organization of scheduled airlines.
+The International Air Transport Association-IATA is the world organization of scheduled airlines.
 Its members carry the bulk of the world's scheduled air traffic under the flags of over 100 nations.
-For the airlines, IATA provides machinery for finding joint bns to problems beyond the resources of any single company.
-It has become which they knit their individual networks into a worldwide public services system, despite differences languages, currencies, laws and measurements.
+For the airlines, IATA provides machinery for finding joint solutions to problems beyond the resources of any single company.
+It has become the means by which they knit their individual networks into a worldwide public services system, despite differences in languages, currencies, laws and measurements.
 Its secretariat is a pool of experience and information, and the administrator of many common services and enterprises.

-For the governments, rayta full is hes a of forum for developing industry- working standards and, as appropriate, coordinating international fares and rates.
+For the governments, IATA furnishes a forum for developing industry-working standards and, as appropriate, coordinating international fares and rates.
 It provides the most practical way of drawing upon the experience and expertise of the airlines.
 It helps to carry out the fast and economical transport of international airmail and to make certain that the needs of commerce and the safety and convenience of the public are served.
 For the general public, IATA simplifies the travelling process.
 Thanks to airline cooperation through IATA, individual passengers can, by one telephone call and payment in a single currency, arrange journey that may include many countries and the services of several scheduled airlines.

-9.2 HISTORY AND ORGANIZATION
+9.2 HISTORY AND ORGANIZATION:

 IATA was founded by airlines in 1945 to meet the problems anticipated in the expansion of civil air services after the Second World War.
-It is the successor in function to the previous International enterprises engaged directly or indirectly in international air transport service, to cooperate with the International Civil Aviation Organization (ICAO) and other international organizations.

-Air Traffic Association, organized at The Hague at the very dawn of regular air transport in 1919.
-The aims of IATA are clearly set down in its Articles of Association, to provide safe, regular and economical air transport for the benefit of the peoples of the day, for air commerce and to study the problems connected therewith, to provide means for collaboration among air transport
+It is the successor in function to the previous International Air Traffic Association, organized at The Hague at the very dawn of regular air transport in 1919.
+The aims of IATA are clearly set down in its Articles of Association: to promote safe, regular and economical air transport for the benefit of the peoples of the world, to foster air commerce and to study the problems connected therewith, to provide means for collaboration among air transport enterprises engaged directly or indirectly in international air transport service, to cooperate with the International Civil Aviation Organization (ICAO) and other international organizations.